prometheus.yml

 High query latency suggests frequent cache misses

-hitting S3.
-Consider increasing cache size, building an
+hitting the object-storage backend.
+Consider increasing cache

-index, or warming the cache.
+size, building an index, or warming the cache.

 - alert: FirnHighS3RequestRate